yifanwang97/Explainable-fuzzy-integral/README.md

 The original iamge is '3_image_preprocessing/1_select_mask/original_images.jpg'.

 We can obtain 11 masks of this image.
-The masks are saved in '3_image_preprocessing/1_select_mask/mask'.
+The masks are saved in "3_image_preprocessing/1_select_mask/mask".

 ```
 python select_mask.py
 ```

+The selected mask is the file "3_image_preprocessing/1_select_mask/preprocessed_images/Segement_GradCam/mask/boat/example.jpg".

+The foreground image is the file ""